imranrazik/imranrazik.github.io/index.md

 I'm also a PhD student and member of the Carter Lab at Ohio State University in Columbus, OH, USA.

 For my dissertation, I work with common vampire bats to answer three **primary research questions**: <br/>
-1. *How should we define among-individual variation in cooperative traits when cooperation is a function of both actor and receiver identity?*
+1. *How should we define and quantify among-individual variation in cooperative traits when cooperation is a function of both actor and receiver identity?*
 2. *Which factors (such as age, association, or cooperativeness) are most important for predicting the development of new social relationships in vampire bats?*
 3. *Can we control partner choice (i.e. relationship formation) in vampire bats by experimentally manipulating opportunities to cooperate?*